geosolutions-it/MapStore2/docs/developer-guide/developing.md

 `npm start`

 Then point your preferred browser to [http://localhost:8081](http://localhost:8081).
-By default the front-end works using the online dev server as back-end.
-This configuration is useful for a quick startup, but is not the suggested configuration if you want to develop.
+By default the frontend works using the local dev server as backend.
+This configuration is suggested if you want to develop.

+See the next paragraph to understand what have changed in order to use a local backend

-To learn how to connect the front-end dev server to a local back-end read the following instructions.
+### Migration to connect frontend to local backend

-### Connect Front-end to local back-end

-By default `npm start` uses the online dev server as a backend.
+Now, by default `npm start` uses the local dev server as a backend.
-This configuration needs to be changed to develop locally in order to access all the functionalities.

-To use a local back-end you have to:

-* **Remove auth configuration dedicated to GeoServer** from `localConfig.json --> authenticationRules` (it provides the MapStore/GeoServer integration for dev-server, that is not present in your local back-end)
+* **Removed auth configuration dedicated to GeoServer** from `localConfig.json --> authenticationRules` (it provides the MapStore/GeoServer integration for dev-server, that is not present in the local backend)

 ```diff
 "authenticationRules": [{